yugabyte/yugabyte-db/docs/content/preview/quick-start-yugabytedb-managed/quick-start-buildapps-include.md

         - **HOST** - the host name of your YugabyteDB cluster.
 For local clusters, use the default (127.0.0.1).
 For YugabyteDB Managed, select your cluster on the **Clusters** page, and click **Settings**.
 The host is displayed under **Connection Parameters**.
         - **PORT** - the port number for the driver to use (the default YugabyteDB YSQL port is 5433).
         - **DB_NAME** - the name of the database you are connecting to (the default is `yugabyte`).
         - **USER** and **PASSWORD** - the username and password for the YugabyteDB database.
-For local clusters, use the defaults (yugabyte and yugabyte).
+For local clusters, use the defaults (`yugabyte`).
 For YugabyteDB Managed, use the credentials in the credentials file you downloaded.

     - YugabyteDB Managed [requires SSL connections](/preview/yugabyte-cloud/cloud-secure-clusters/cloud-authentication/#ssl-modes-in-ysql), so you need to set the following additional parameters: